Who’s in, who’s out: A look at the Cricket World Cup squads

 Squad: Temba Bavuma (captain), Gerald Coetzee, Quinton de Kock, Reeza Hendricks, Marco Jansen, Heinrich Klaasen, Andile Phehlukwayo, Keshav Maharaj, Aiden Markram, David Miller, Lungi Ngidi, Lizaad Williams, Kagiso Rabada, Tabraiz Shamsi and Rassie van der Dussen.

+In a big blow to Sri Lanka’s campaign, star all-rounder’s hamstring injury will keep him out of the tournament unless he is called up as a late injury replacement.

+Squad: Dasun Shanaka (captain), Kusal Mendis, Kusal Perera, Pathum Nissanka, Dimuth Karunaratne, Sadeera Samarawickrama, Charith Asalanka, Dhananjaya de Silva, Dushan Hemantha, Maheesh Theekshana, Dunith Wellalage, Kasun Rajitha, Matheesha Pathirana, Lahiru Kumara, Dilshan Madushanka.

-Bangladesh and Sri Lanka have not named their squads yet.
+Bangladesh have not named their squad yet.